 If you watch a lot of YouTube videos with friends, you will probably be familiar with Watch2Gether.
 The app has its own player that lets you natively access content from YouTube, Vimeo, Twitch, and SoundCloud.

-For W2gSync to work, you will need to download the official Watch2Gether browser extension.
-It is available on Chrome and Firefox for free.
+For W2gSync to work, you will need to download the official Watch2Gether Chrome browser extension.

-One person controls the stream via a proxy on Rabbit’s online portal.
-Anyone who is in the same room as the streamer can watch the show.
+When using Kast, one person controls the stream via a proxy on the online portal.
+Anyone who is in the same room (called a “Party”) as the streamer can watch the show.
 Parties can be either private or public.

-We’ll finish by mentioning two of the most common mobile apps for live chat and calls—Telegram and WhatsApp.
+So, we’ll finish by comparing two of the most common mobile apps for live chat and calls—Telegram and WhatsApp.

-WhatsApp has a larger user base (1.5 billion) than Telegram (250 million), but we prefer Telegram’s impressive list of features , especially from the standpoint of watching Netflix with friends.
+WhatsApp has a larger userbase than Telegram, but we prefer Telegram’s impressive list of features , especially from the standpoint of watching Netflix with friends and family.

 It supports larger groups that WhatsApp (100,000 compared to 256), lets you watch YouTube together while chatting, and you can share large video files for local viewing.

-WhatsApp is the simpler option.
+However, WhatsApp is the more straightforward option.
 Almost everyone you know will have the app, meaning it’s readily accessible for people who only want to send the odd message while watching.

 Sadly, none of the services we have discussed are officially supported by Netflix.
 Which means they are liable to stop working without warning.

 One wonders why Netflix hasn’t already incorporated a native way to watch content in sync with other users.
-Given the popularity of watching with friends far away, and the fact that Netflix is now available worldwide, it would surely be an instant hit.
+Given the popularity of watching Netflix with friends and family online, and the fact that Netflix is now available worldwide, it would surely be a massive hit.